 5. Implementation and Management of Easement Area.
 The land consisting of Subdivision and the owners of that land are subject to the Homestead Acres Restrictive Covenants dated [Insert Date] that were recorded with the Racine County Register of Deeds on [Insert Date] as Document No. [Insert Number] (“Restrictive Covenants”).
-The Restrictive Covenants provide for the formation of the Homestead Acres Homeowners’ Association (“Association”) and that under certain conditions the Subdivider may turn control and management of the Subdivision over to the Association, and upon said turnover, Subdivider will be released and forever discharged from any obligation or liability under this Conservation Easement except for matters arising prior to the date of turnover.
+The Restrictive Covenants provide for the formation of the Homestead Acres Homeowners’ Association (“Association”) and that under certain conditions the Subdivider may turn control and management of the Subdivision over to the Association, and upon said turnover, Subdivider will be released and forever discharged from any obligation or liability under this Preservation Easement except for matters arising prior to the date of turnover.

 a.
-During the period prior to the Subdivider turning control and management of the Subdivision over to the Association, the Subdivider shall be responsible for funding and implementation of the Stewardship Plan and management of the Easement Area in accordance with the Stewardship Plan and otherwise maintain the Easement Area in accordance with this Conservation Easement.
+During the period prior to the Subdivider turning control and management of the Subdivision over to the Association, the Subdivider shall be responsible for funding and implementation of the Stewardship Plan and management of the Easement Area in accordance with the Stewardship Plan and otherwise maintain the Easement Area in accordance with this Preservation Easement.
 The Subdivider shall ensure that the Stewardship Plan has been implemented prior to turning control and management of the Subdivision over to the Association.

 b.
-After control and management of the Subdivision has been turned over to the Association by the Subdivider, the Association, shall be responsible for funding and implementation of the Stewardship Plan and management of the Easement Area in accordance with the Stewardship Plan and otherwise maintain the Easement Area in accordance with this Conservation Easement.
+After control and management of the Subdivision has been turned over to the Association by the Subdivider, the Association, shall be responsible for funding and implementation of the Stewardship Plan and management of the Easement Area in accordance with the Stewardship Plan and otherwise maintain the Easement Area in accordance with this Preservation Easement.

 c.
 The Easement Area shall be managed in accordance with all applicable Village ordinances, including, but not limited to, the Village ordinances regulating weeds and those sections regulating maintenance of drainage easements.

 6. Additional Rights of the Village.
-To accomplish the purpose of this Conservation Easement, the following additional rights are conveyed to the Village by this Conservation Easement:
+To accomplish the purpose of this Preservation Easement, the following additional rights are conveyed to the Village by this Preservation Easement:

 a.
-To enter upon the Easement Area at reasonable times in order to monitor compliance with and otherwise enforce the terms of this Conservation Easement and the Stewardship Plan; provided that such entry shall be upon prior reasonable notice to the Subdivider, and shall not unreasonably interfere with the Subdivider’s activities in the Easement Area; and
+To enter upon the Easement Area at reasonable times in order to monitor compliance with and otherwise enforce the terms of this Preservation Easement and the Stewardship Plan; provided that such entry shall be upon prior reasonable notice to the Subdivider, and shall not unreasonably interfere with the Subdivider’s activities in the Easement Area; and

 b.
-To investigate any activity on or use of the Easement Area that is inconsistent with the purposes of this Conservation Easement or that the Village reasonably believes may violate this Conservation Easement and require the remediation of such areas or features of the Easement Area that may be damaged by any inconsistent activity, use, or violation.
+To investigate any activity on or use of the Easement Area that is inconsistent with the purposes of this Preservation Easement or that the Village reasonably believes may violate this Preservation Easement and require the remediation of such areas or features of the Easement Area that may be damaged by any inconsistent activity, use, or violation.

 7. Enforcement of the Restrictions.

 a.
 Village Enforcement Rights.
-The Village may, but is not obligated to, enforce the restrictions and covenants of this Conservation Easement.
+The Village may, but is not obligated to, enforce the restrictions and covenants of this Preservation Easement.

 b.
 Costs of Enforcement.
-Any costs incurred by the Village in enforcing the terms of this Conservation Easement including, without limitation, costs of litigation and reasonable attorneys' fees, and any costs of restoration necessitated by any violation of this Conservation Easement shall be borne by the entity then responsible for control and management of the Easement Area whether that be the Subdivider or the Association (“Responsible Entity”).
+Any costs incurred by the Village in enforcing the terms of this Preservation Easement including, without limitation, costs of litigation and reasonable attorneys' fees, and any costs of restoration necessitated by any violation of this Preservation Easement shall be borne by the entity then responsible for control and management of the Easement Area whether that be the Subdivider or the Association (“Responsible Entity”).